Thilo Kehrer: Monaco

 On 5 January 2024, Kehrer joined Ligue 1 club Monaco on a loan deal until the end of the season, with an option-to-buy, reported to be around €11 million (£9.5 million).

 Having helped Monaco finish second in Ligue 1 and qualify for the Champions League, in May 2024, Monaco took-up their option-to-buy and Kehrer moved to the club on a four-year contract for a fee believed to be around £9.5 million.
 Kehrer scored his first goal in the UEFA Champions League on 5 November 2024, scoring the winning goal in a 0-1 victory over Bologna.

+Loan to Ajax

+On 2 September 2026, Kehrer was loaned to Eredivisie club Ajax for the 2026–27 season.

 International career

 Kehrer is a youth international for Germany.
 Kehrer won the U-21 Euros in 2017 and has captained the German U-21s against Kosovo, Azerbaijan and Israel.

 Kehrer was called up to the full Germany squad for the first time on 29 August 2018, for Germany's opening 2018–19 UEFA Nations League match against France and the friendly against Peru.

+He was named in Germany's squad for the 2022 FIFA World Cup and made a field appearance in one of the team´s group-stage matches.